Efficient Data Analytics on Augmented Similarity Triplets: Results and Discussion

-We also compare median results with \textsc{crowd-median} and \textsc{lensdepth} algorithm on a dataset of $200$ points generated randomly from a normal distribution.
-To make comparison with \textsc{crowd-median} and \textsc{lensdepth}, we generate \ref{tripOutlier} and \ref{tripCentral} type triplets respectively and then transform them to \ref{tripAnchor} triplets for our method.
-We report the relative distance among median$_{true}$ and approximate medians which is computed as $\dfrac{d(\text{median}_{true},\text{median}_{\cT})}{\sigma(\mathcal{D})}$, where $\mathcal{D}$ is the true distance matrix.
-The comparison results with \textsc{crowd-median} and \textsc{lensdepth} are averaged over $10$ runs and are shown in Figure \ref{fig:cmp_crowd_median}.
+We also compare median results with \textsc{crowd-median} algorithm.
+As \textsc{crowd-median} works on triplets of type~\ref{tripOutlier}, we generate~\ref{tripOutlier} type triplets and then transform them to~\ref{tripAnchor} triplets.
+We report the relative distance among median$_{true}$ and approximate medians which is computed as ${d(\text{median}_{true},\text{median}_{\cT})}/{\sigma(\mathcal{D})}$, where $\mathcal{D}$ is the true distance matrix.
+The comparison results with \textsc{crowd-median} are shown in Figure~\ref{fig:cmp_crowd_median}.